Österreichische Bauzeitung 2022: milling instead of breaking

 4 WORK STEPS

-1. Prepare pile with milling disk.
+1. Prepare the pile with the milling disk.
 2. Milling down to level (+/– 1 cm height accuracy).
 3. Breaking out the remaining concrete with the BRC pile head crusher.
 4. Cleaning and aligning the reinforcement.

 But only faster and more accurate is not enough if the costs are not right.
-“Of course, using Brextor is not cheap – but calculated over the entire project cycle, our system is more economical in most cases,” emphasizes Pfister.
-One of the reasons for this is that the milling head converts most of the excavated material directly into gravel with a grain size of 0 to 30 millimeters, allowing it to be processed directly on the construction site as backfill.
-Less excavation work is also required around the pile head.
+“Of course, using Brextor is not cheap – but calculated over the entire project cycle, our system is more economical in most cases,” emphasises Pfister.
+One of the reasons for this is that the milling head converts most of the excavated material directly into gravel with a grain size of 0 to 30 millimetres, allowing it to be processed directly on the construction site as backfill.
+Less excavation work is also required around the pile cutter.
 “This has a positive effect on costs and the CO2 footprint,” says Pfister.

 Great potential in Austria